Dual-Scale Antenna Deployment for Pinching Antenna Systems

 Although extensive studies have explored the substantial performance gains from continuous PA deployment, its practical adoption still faces two key concerns.
 First, under the existing hardware platforms, the practical implementation of continuous PA deployment cannot achieve the ideal combination of both wide-range and high-precision deployment.
 This limitation arises because the motor-driven device inherently involves a trade-off between travel range and spatial precision within a limited response time.
 Second, the power consumption associated with continuous PA deployment can be substantial, which may degrade the overall energy efficiency.

 To effectively address these concerns, we propose a dual-scale deployment (DSD) framework that employs a hierarchical design for PA deployment.
 In the proposed framework, each PA is physically housed in a mobile base that slides on the waveguide, while the PA itself is tunable within the base.
-This architecture naturally decouples the PA deployment into two-stage operations, ensuring both wide-range repositioning and high-precision refinement.
-Based on the proposed DSD framework, we design an energy-efficient algorithm for joint optimization of the transmit precoding, PA power radiation, and PA deployment.
+This architecture naturally transforms the PA deployment into dual-scale operations, ensuring both wide-range repositioning and high-precision refinement.
+A similar framework is reflected in the two-stage algorithms adopted in \cite{two_stage1,two_stage2,two_stage3}, but these works rely on the decoupled optimization of these two scales.
+For instance, \cite{two_stage1} minimized the path loss by sequentially moving the PA to the nearest position to the user before phase tuning.
+However, such decoupled optimization fails to effectively generalize to multi-user interference scenarios, since it overlooks the spatial coupling between the two scales essential for mitigating inter-user interference.
+To bridge this gap, we design an energy-efficiency maximization algorithm to jointly optimize the transmit precoding, PA power radiation, and dual-scale PA deployment.